O-Hahn/node-red-contrib-camerapi/README.md

         npm install node-red-contrib-camerapi

-This node was tested on Nodejs V4.x LTS and NPM 2.x on Node-Red.
+This node was now migrated and tested to Nodejs V6.x LTS and NPM 3.x on Node-Red 0.16.

 ### Additionally you have to install on the Raspberry Pi